-In conclusion, there is something I realized that although we make promises to people, in fact, we also make promises to God.
+In conclusion, there is something I realized that although we make promises to people, in fact it means we also made promises to God.
 He knows what we say, what we do, what we don't do.
-Let's remind that it's also a promise to God.
+Let's remember that it's also a promise to God as well.
+We shouldn't promise anything too easily.
+We will jump into uncomfortable situations in the very near future.